dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ##### Panics

 - Panics with <code><a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_ENotSystemAddress">ENotSystemAddress</a></code> if the sender is not the system address.
-Creates the output of the first round of the DKG MPC, transferring it to the initiating user.
-This function is called by the blockchain itself.
-Validators call it as part of the blockchain logic.

 <pre><code><b>fun</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_create_dkg_first_round_output">create_dkg_first_round_output</a>(session_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a>, output: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, initiator: <b>address</b>, ctx: &<b>mut</b> <a href="../pera-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)